 Setup

-Text Forge currently supports Linux and Windows (You can use it on other platforms with build it from source), Just download latest and extract it where your want!
+Text Forge currently supports Linux and Windows.
+Just download the latest release and extract it where you want, there is no dependency!

 Note

-Now you can run Text Forge with Text Forge
+Now you can open extracted Text Forge directory and run Text Forge with Text Forge runnable file:

 Install Modes